Diebbo/SussySO/DOCUMENTAZIONE.md

 }
 ```
 ## Stdlib
-this file serves as the main container of useful functions that are used thru phase 3 of the project such as:
+this file serves as the main container of useful functions that are used through phase 3 of the project such as:
 - `Initializations functions`: _initUprocPageTable(), initFreeStackTop(), initUProc() and defaultSupportData()_;
 - `Utility functions`: _getSupportData(), getCurrentFreeStackTop(), createChild(), terminateProcess(), updateTLB(), invalidateUProcPageTable() and  isOneOfSSTPids()_;
 - `Notification service & Mutual esclusion handling`:
 _notify(), gainSwapMutex() and releaseSwapMutex()_.

 ## P3test
-This file serves as the main test for the phase 3, it follow a simple schema: initialization, execution of the process's request and termination (after beeing notified).
+This file serves as the main test for the phase 3, it follow a simple schema: initialization, execution of the process's request and termination (after being notified).
 ```c
 void test3() {
   test_process = current_process;